nikbearbrown/mba-finance/chapters/05-financial-statements.md

 **Tags:** financial-statements, income-statement, balance-sheet, cash-flow, common-size-analysis, EBITDA, free-cash-flow

 ---

 ## AI Wayback Machine

-**Mary T. Washington** was first Black woman CPA in the US (1943) — trained hundreds of accountants and shaped early small-business financial reporting.
+**Mary T. Washington** was the first Black woman CPA in the US (1943) — trained hundreds of accountants and shaped early small-business financial reporting.

 **Run this:**